 The river Cauvery and its distributaries create a delta-shaped region in central Tamil Nadu.
 The fertile Cauvery Delta formed the Chola heartland in ancient times.

 Brihadishwara Temple, Thanjavur – Adam Jones

 Thanjavur (Tanjore) is known as the ‘Rice Bowl of Tamil Nadu,’ as it is the top producer of rice in the state.
 The famous Big Temple in Thanjavur is a UNESCO world heritage site and carries paintings of the Chola, Nayak and Vijayanagara period on its walls.
 Vegetable dyes were used to bring out a palette of colours, which have stood the test of time.
 The famed Tanjore painting traces its origins to the Maratha rulers of Thanjavur in the 17th century.
-It is also famous for its bobble head toys (thalai aatu bommai).
+It is also famous for one of traditional toys of India – bobble head toys (thalai aatu bommai).